timacpp/mandelbrot-set/README.md

 and include it's content to CMake as shown in source code of my CMakeLists.txt.

-# Planned modifications
+# What's next?

 The project itself is without a doubt quite simple.
-Therefore, I'm planning to add improve fractal coloring, implement zooming and compute picture concurrently.
+Therefore, I'm planning to better fractal coloring, implement zooming and compute picture concurrently.
+Stay tuned!